-The burden shall be on the independent counsel, if one has been engaged by the Committee, or the

-Committee staff attorneys, if an independent counsel has not been engaged, to prove, by clear and convincing evidence, that the unethical conduct or violation alleged in the complaint occurred.
-Within 30 days following the conclusion of the formal investigation and hearing, the Committee shall make a determination as to whether the burden was met and shall submit its finding to the House.
-If the Committee finds that the burden was met, the Committee may make one or more of the following recommendations to the House:
+The burden shall be on independent counsel, if one has been engaged by the Committee, or the Committee staff attorneys, if independent counsel has not been engaged, to prove that the unethical conduct or violation alleged in the complaint occurred.
+Within 30 days following the conclusion of the formal investigation and hearing, the Committee shall make a determination as to whether the unethical conduct or violation occurred and shall submit its finding to the House.
+If the Committee determines that the unethical conduct or violation occurred, the Committee may make one or more of the following recommendations to the House:

-- (1) a reprimand of the subject;

-- (2) a censure of the subject;

-- (3) expulsion of the subject from the House; or

-(4) the denial or limitation of any right, power or privilege of the Member granted by Rules of the House and not contrary to the Pennsylvania Constitution.
+- (1) a reprimand of the subject; - (2) a censure of the subject; - (3) expulsion of the subject from the House; or - (4) the denial or limitation of any right, power or privilege of the Member granted by Rules of the House and not contrary to the Pennsylvania Constitution.

-The Committee shall provide a written report of its findings and recommendations, if any, to the subject and shall simultaneously submit a copy of the same to the House.
+The Committee shall provide a written report of its findings and recommendations, if any, to the subject and complainant and shall simultaneously submit a copy of the same to the House.
 Only findings and recommendations agreed to by a majority of the Committee shall be included in the report.
-The report may include a minority report.
-The House shall not take any action on the findings and recommendations submitted by the Committee and shall not make such findings and recommendations public until a period of at least seven days has passed following the Committee's provision of the report to the subject.
+A minority statement may be included in the report by agreement of the chair and vice-chair.
+The House shall not take any action on the findings and recommendations submitted by the Committee and such findings and recommendations shall not be made public until a period of at least seven days has passed following the Committee's provision of the report to the subject and complainant.